Critics and Awards Program for High School Students: Awards rules

 At the end of the school year, within each program, critics who review the required minimum number of shows (usually five) become judges for Cappie nominations and awards.
 Except for critic awards (determined by a digital formula), all Cappie nominations and awards are decided by student critics.

-The student critics gather at a central computer site to vote.
+The student critics gather to vote on CIS.
 This process is carefully supervised by adult proctors, and reviewed for accuracy by a trustee and auditor.
 Depending on the program, there can be anywhere from three to five nominees per award category.
 The nominees are announced shortly after the voting.

-The outcome of all awards is determined by unique software developed in 2002 by two high school students from Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
+The outcome of all awards is determined by CIS, which was developed in 2002 by two high school students from Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.

 Awards are only given to high school students in grades 9–12.
 The amount of adult involvement in offstage work (building sets, sewing costumes, playing in orchestras, etc.) is strictly established in the rules.
 A Cappies show that has adults exceeding the allowed level of involvement is not eligible for that category, but is eligible for all other awards.

 A steering committee of a regional Cappies program can, if it chooses, give a Special Award for Service to a high school student who gave exceptional help, either to the Cappies or to high school theater throughout his or her region.